ubuntu/authd-oidc-brokers/README.md

 This is an [open source](LICENSE) project and we warmly welcome community contributions, suggestions, and constructive feedback.
 If you're interested in contributing, please take a look at our [Contribution guidelines](CONTRIBUTING.md) first.

-- to report an issue, please file a bug report against our repository, using a bug template.
+- to report an issue, please file a bug report against the [authd repository](https://github.com/ubuntu/authd), using the bug template.
 - for suggestions and constructive feedback, report a feature request bug report, using the proposed template.

 ## Get in touch